digihunch/orthweb/docs/architecture/orthweb.md

     C -.
 DICOM\n TCP 4242 .-> G;
 ```

-The Envoy proxy is configured to spread traffic across three Orthanc containers, with session affinity configured.
+The Nginx proxy is configured to spread traffic across three Orthanc containers, with session affinity configured.
 Each Orthanc container is able to connect to S3 and PostgreSQL database via their respect endpoint in the subnet.

 ## Failover